-How many years have passed since the last major rehabilitation of the primary infrastructure involved in the project?
+How many years have passed since the last rehabilitation (of an equivalent or greater scope to this project) of the primary infrastructure involved in the project?
 Describe the scope of the major rehabilitation.
 If the infrastructure was never rehabilitated, provide the number of years since it was constructed.
 No documentation is necessary.
 However, OPWC's Small Government Program does require proof of age.